pulkin/micropython/ports/gprs_a9/README.md

   Detaches from the network.
 Does nothing if already detached.

-  **Raises**: `CellularRegistrationError` if not registered on the network or `CellularAttachmentError` if the detachment process failed at any stage.
+  **Raises**: `CellularError` if not registered on the network or the detachment process failed at any stage.

   **TODO**: Consider getting rid of this function.